isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-how-to-paint-a-fiberglass-boat.markdown

 ### c.
 Paint selection
 Paint selection is critical for a fiberglass boat.
 The boat is divided into two major areas; the upper topside and the bottom area that is usually submerged in water.
 For the bottom section, you can comfortably use two-part polyurethane paint.
 The paint should have a high affinity for fiberglass material.
 This particular paint can also be used when restoring the painted surface.
 However, sanding and primer should precede the application process.
 Use one-part polyurethane paint for the tip side and interior hull section.
-Following the primer or undercoat application, the rolling painting or spraying should be preferred instead.
-You can use enamel or alkyd paints as a finisher.
+Following the primer or undercoat application, the rolling painting or spraying should be preferred instead.Â  You can use enamel or alkyd paints as a finisher.
 The 5-gallon container will be sufficient to cover the entire fiberglass boat painting (interior and exterior hull).
 NB: Always follow the manufacturers advice when mixing the paint.
 See Also:
 [Using Acrylic Paint On Metal?](https://pestpolicy.com/can-you-use-acrylic-paint-on-metal/)